Computation of the taut, the veering and the Teichm\"uller polynomials: Structures associated to a transverse taut triangulation

 \subsection{Branch equations}

-Let $e \in E$ be an edge of degree $d$ of a transverse taut triangulation $\mathcal{T}$.
+Let $e \in E$ be an edge of degree $d$ of a transverse taut triangulation~$\mathcal{T}$.
 Let $f_{1}, f_{2}, \ldots, f_{k}$ be triangles attached to $e$ on the right side, ordered from the bottom to the top.
 Let $f'_1, f'_{2}, \ldots, f'_{d-k}$ be triangles attached to $e$ on the left side, also ordered from the bottom to the top.
 Then~$e$ determines the following relation between the triangles attached to it

 We call this equation the \emph{branch equation} of $e$.
 An example is given in Figure \ref{fig:branch_eqn}.
 A transverse taut triangulation with $n$ tetrahedra determines a system of~$n$ branch equations.
-In Subsection \ref{subsec:encoding} we organise them into a matrix
+In Subsection \ref{subsec:encoding} we consider a matrix